On this page

-Although requests for information in the forms are split into sections relating to each of the conditions, the information provided may be relevant to the regulator's assessment of the other conditions and may be used accordingly.
+Although requests for information in the forms are split into sections relating to each of the conditions, the information provided may be relevant to TPR's assessment of the other conditions and may be used accordingly.

 We may wish to seek further information from the applicant following our review of the application forms.
-We may also wish to arrange a meeting with the applicant, either at its premises or at the regulator's offices.
+We may also wish to arrange a meeting with the applicant, either at its premises or at TPR's offices.

 Corporate (ie Partnership/LLP/Company) applicants need to complete form COR1 (Corporate application form) and form COR2 (Key Person and Officer form) and form COR3 (Corporate experience form).
 In addition, each Key Person and each Officer from a corporate applicant needs to complete form COR4 (Key Person and Officer Fit and Proper form).